 Scaling up ROC systems for commercial use still has some gaps, despite so many innovations made so far.
 Although more than 300 species of AMF have been reported and only few species are limited for mass production under ROC.
 Therefore, a careful surveillance is required to provide constant AMF propagation considering various factors such as diversified nutrient composition, temperature, pH, and light conditions for wide range of AMF.
 Furthermore, even though carrot roots remain the typical choice for ROCs, it is worth exploring alternative, and cost-effective host root systems that could help reduce the cost of AMF cultivation.
 Targeted research and innovation are critical for the wider adoption of AMF in modern agriculture to address these challenges.

-The current status of the Root organ culture of Arbuscular mycorrhizae fungi is discussed in this review.
+The current status of the ROC of Arbuscular mycorrhizae fungi is discussed in this review.
 The potential advantages, drawbacks, and progress in this domain are also discussed here.
 Additionally, the analysis scrutinizes the obstacles faced in AMF production on a large scale and ultimately seeks to foster more research and innovation in this area.
 A comprehensive examination of the concerns related to the widespread implementation of AMF is essential for achieving sustainable global food security and environmental health.

 Arbuscular Mycorrhizal Fungi (AMF) and Root Organ Culture (ROC)

-As highlighted by Smith and Read (2010), the symbiotic relationship between AMF and plants' roots enhances their productivity, diversity, and ability to resist a wide range of biotic and abiotic stresses.
+As highlighted by Smith and Read (2010), the symbiotic relationship between fungi and plants' roots called as AMF enhances their productivity, diversity, and ability to resist a wide range of biotic and abiotic stresses.
 AMF has received significant attention in sustainable agricultural, horticultural, and environmental restoration efforts due to its various benefits (van Der Heijden et al. 2015).
 Additionally, the use of AMF-based products has been on the rise in recent times, with benefits that span from gardening to enhancing specific environments like golf greens.

 Despite their advantages, AM fungi are obligate biotrophs which means that they need to live in host roots in order to complete their lifecycle, which comes as a challenge for its large-scale production, especially when developing a cost-effective and contaminant-free inoculum.
 Several methods of cultivation have been created to address these issues, with Root Organ Culture (ROC) being a significant approach.